AdobeDocs/experience-manager-65.en/help/forms/using/prepare-send-interactive-communication.md

   </tbody>
 </table>

-The following is an example of the contents of the `pom.xml` file:
+The following is an example of the `pom.xml` file that is part of the implementation:

 ```xml